alm-tools/alm/docs/features.md

 ![](https://raw.githubusercontent.com/TypeScriptBuilder/tsb-docs/gh-pages/screens/rectangular.gif)

 # Disk Watching
+> The file on disk will set you free

-You can use this side by side with your favorite editor. *The disk on file will set you free*.
+You can use this side by side with your favorite editor.

 ![](https://raw.githubusercontent.com/TypeScriptBuilder/tsb-docs/gh-pages/screens/seemlessExternalEditing.gif)